Histwo/Histwo.github.io/_posts/2024-12-07-Trump_Refuses_Refute.md

 6. **Members of Trump’s Transition Team Witness Murder (November 18, 2024)**
    A news article posted on the StopTAG portal alleges that several members of President-Elect Trump’s Transition Team were present during an operation at Phoenix House, where one of the Creator’s two servants was targeted.
 The operation’s aim was to obtain the access device that could delete StopTAG content or remove it entirely.
 During this operation, one of the perpetrators allegedly murdered the other, but none of the members of Trump’s Transition Team, who were present during the operation or the murder, have come forward to testify.
 Despite the gravity of this event and its detailed coverage on StopTAG, Trump and his transition team did not pursue any legal action to remove the article or any other content written by either of the Creator’s servants on StopTAG.
 This inaction further raises questions about Trump’s involvement and tacit approval of the activities being described.

-#### The Creator's Directive on Legal Action
+#### the Creator's Directive on Legal Action

 Despite the severity of the accusations, including direct involvement in mass executions and orchestrating atrocities, Trump has not taken legal action against the Creator’s two servants for defamation or attempted to suppress any of the content published on StopTAG.
 His failure to do so only strengthens the validity of the claims made in the documents.

-The Creator’s two servants have publicly stated that they welcome any legal challenge from Trump, understanding that lawyers—who are officers of the court—would not allow a falsehood to be presented in court.
+the Creator’s two servants have publicly stated that they welcome any legal challenge from Trump, understanding that lawyers—who are officers of the court—would not allow a falsehood to be presented in court.
 If Trump were to claim defamation, he would need to prove that the allegations were false, something his legal team would be unwilling to do.
 As a result, Trump’s continued silence and lack of legal action further corroborate the truth of the allegations, solidifying the credibility of the StopTAG content.

-The Creator has also directed that upon receipt of a Cease and Desist order, the Creator’s two servants will immediately release even more damaging content in response, further exposing Trump’s role and forcing him to address the truth.
+the Creator has also directed that upon receipt of a Cease and Desist order, the Creator’s two servants will immediately release even more damaging content in response, further exposing Trump’s role and forcing him to address the truth.
 Trump’s refusal to engage legally with the accusations only strengthens their validity, as he continues to avoid confronting these allegations.

 #### Government Suppression and National Security Letters